 Begins with arms lowered at sides, hands open and palms facing partner's palms but not touching.
-Keeping arms extended (as fully as is comfortable rather than bending elbows) begin very slowly inscribing a large circle (arcing arms outward to both sides and upward until arms reach top of arc at just above the head level, like a sun gradually rising and shining).
-This gradual "radiating of the light together" happens while at the same time partners are making a slow, one-half turn (clockwise) together.
+Keeping arms extended (as fully as is comfortable rather bending elbows) begin very slowly inscribing a large circle (arcing arms outward to both sides and upward until arms reach top of arc at just above the head level, like a sun gradually rising and shining).
+This gradual "radiating of the light toone-half turn (clockwise) together.
 Partners will have exchanged places.
-It takes 3 repetitions of A-la-ha nuh-re for this one-half turn and radiating together to happen.
+It takes 3 repetihappen.